mrtnhwttktc/test_stub_api/README.md

 - Secrets
   - `AWS_ACCESS_KEY_ID` : The access key id for the AWS account.
 You can find these value in AWS Parameter Store with the name `/dev/stub-api/infra/cicd_user_access_key`.
   - `AWS_SECRET_ACCESS_KEY` : The access key secret for the AWS account.
 You can find these value in AWS Parameter Store with the name `/dev/stub-api/infra/cicd_user_secret_key`.
-- Environment variable
-  - `S3_BUCKET` : S3 Bucket for the Imposter stub api.
-Value should be `s3://dev-stub-api-imposter-s3-us-west-2/`.
-  - `AWS_DEFAULT_REGION` : The region for the AWS account.
-Value should be `us-west-2`.
-  - `LAMBDA_FUNCTION_NAME` : The Imposter lambda function name.
-Value should be `dev-stub-api-imposter-lb-function`.

 When launching the workflow, you will be prompted to fill in the following inputs: